-ITEM CHECKS PAGE Brake pedal Make sure that operation is smooth.Lubricate pedal pivoting point if necessary.
-6-21 Brake lever Make sure that operation is smooth.Lubricate lever pivoting point if necessary.
-6-22 Sidestand Make sure that operation is smooth.Lubricate pivot if necessary.
-6-22 Chassis fasteners Make sure that all nuts, bolts and screws are properly tightened.
+ITEM CHECKS PAGE Brake and shift pedals Make sure that operation is smooth.
+Lubricate pedal pivoting points if necessary.
+Brake lever Make sure that operation is smooth.
+Lubricate lever pivoting point if necessary.
+6-20 Make sure that operation is smooth.
+Lubricate pivot if necessary.
+Make sure that all nuts, bolts and screws are properly tightened.
 Tighten if necessary.
+6-21

-Engine stop switch Check operation.
-3-1
+Engine stop switch sine stop switch • Check operation.

-- This model is designed for offroad use only.
+- This model is designed for off-road use only.
 Become thoroughly familiar with all operating controls and their functions before riding.
 Consult a Yamaha dealer regarding any control or function that you do not thoroughly understand. - Never start the engine or operate it in a closed area for any length of time.
 Exhaust fumes are poisonous, and inhaling them can cause loss of consciousness and death within a short time.
 Always make sure that there is adequate ventilation. - Before starting out, make sure that the sidestand is up.
 If the sidestand is not raised completely, it could contact the ground and distract the operator, resulting in a possible loss of control.

-Starting and warming up a cold engine [TT-R90(W)]
+Starting and warming up a cold engine

 - 1. Turn the fuel cock lever to "ON".

-- 2. Set the engine stop switch to "()".
+- 2. Set the engine stop switch to "RUN".

+- "RUN".

-- 3. Shift the transmission into the neutral position.
+3. Shift the transmission into the neutral position.

 - Be sure to shift the transmission into neutral before starting the engine. - Never ride with the sidestand down. - 4.
 Turn the starter (choke) on and completely close the throttle.
 (See page 3-6.) - 5.
-Start the engine by pushing the kickstarter lever down.
+Start the engine by pushing the kickstarter lever down. - 6.
+After starting the engine, move the starter (choke) back halfway.